Property surveys in France – « les diagnostics ».

 This survey checks septic tanks, verifying that the system meets all current regulations and is working correctly.

 If the drainage system does not comply with regulations, the buyer has one year in which to have the necessary work carried out.

 For this survey, please contact your local mairie to find out the name of the company (SPANC – Services Publics d’Assainissement Non Collectif) appointed for carrying out all the private sanitation surveys in the municipality.

-The owner or landlord must attach the ERNMT survey to the sale agreement or the leasehold contract.
+The owner or landlord must attach the ESRIS survey to the sale agreement or the leasehold contract.